FREQUENLY ASKED QUESTIONS

 Once you finish the beginner training program, you can apply to become a Cultivate partner.
 We connect our partners with volunteers, mentors, and coaches who offer their talents, expertise, and guidance to help our partners and their programs.

 As a partner, we also provide you the tools, support, and platform for fundraising so your project can receive financial support from American donors.

 Cultivate does not give financial support to trainees, partners or their programs.
 Though we help you with fundraising, we do not do the work for you.

 Yes.
-There is a $250 fee for all accepted trainees.
+There is a fee for the training program.
 This fee helps us cover our costs to offer you the program.

 If you are unable to pay for this fee, you will need to do two things.

 - Find others who can sponsor you.
 You can ask people in your community, your faith group, your school, your workplace, and even your family.
 People can make contributions to Cultivate to help you cover the program fees.
 You can learn more about this option here.

 - For the remaining amount that you are unable to raise through sponsorships, you can apply for a scholarship through Cultivate.
 Scholarship funds are limited and are not guaranteed, but we will do everything we can to help you get the funds that you need.